Philip the Arab

-Philip was betrayed and killed at the Battle of Verona in September 249 following a rebellion led by his successor, Gaius Messius Quintus Decius.
-Philip's reign of five years was uncommonly stable in a turbulent third century.
+Although his reign lasted only five years, it marked an unusually stable period in a century that is otherwise known for having been turbulent.
+Near the end of his rule, Philip commemorated Rome's first millennium.
+In September 249 he was killed during or shortly after the Battle of Verona against the usurper Trajan Decius, who was subsequently recognized by the Senate as his successor.

-During the late 3rd century and into the 4th, it was held by some churchmen that Philip had been the first Christian emperor; he was described as such in Jerome's Chronicon (Chronicle), which was well known during the Middle Ages, in Orosius' highly popular Historia Adversus Paganos (History Against the Pagans), and was presented as a Christian in Eusebius of Caesarea's Historia Ecclesiastica (Ecclesiastical History).
-Modern scholars are divided on the issue.
+Born in modern-day Shahba, Syria, in what was then Arabia Petraea, Philip's ethnicity was most likely Arab.
+While he publicly adhered to the Roman religion, he was later asserted to have been a Christian, and in the later half of the 3rd century and into the beginning of the 4th century, some Christian clergymen held that Philip had been the first Christian ruler of Rome.
+He was described as such in many published works that became widely known during the Middle Ages, including: Chronicon (lit.
+'Chronicle'); Historiae Adversus Paganos (lit.
+'History Against the Pagans'); and Historia Ecclesiastica (lit.
+'Ecclesiastical History').
+Consequently, Philip's religious affiliation remains a divisive topic in modern scholarly debate about his life.

 Early life

 Little is known about Philip's early life and political career.
 He was born in what is today Shahba, Syria, about 90 km southeast of Damascus, in Trachonitis.
-His birth city, later renamed Philippopolis, lay within Aurantis, an Arab district which at the time was part of the Roman province of Arabia.
-It is accepted by historians that Philip was indeed an ethnic Arab.
+His birth city, later renamed Philippopolis, lay within Aurantis, an Arab district which at the time was part of the Roman province of Arabia Petraea.
+Most historians accept that Philip was, indeed, an ethnic Arab.
 He was the son of a local citizen, Julius Marinus, possibly of some importance.
 Allegations from later Roman sources (Historia Augusta and Epitome de Caesaribus) that Philip had a very humble origin or even that his father was a leader of brigands are not accepted by modern historians.
+His birth date is not recorded by contemporary sources, but the 7th-century Chronicon Paschale records that he died at the age of 45.

 While the name of Philip's mother is unknown, he did have a brother, Gaius Julius Priscus, an equestrian and a member of the Praetorian Guard under Gordian III (238–244).
-In 234, Philip married Marcia Otacilia Severa, daughter of a Roman Governor.
-They had three children, a son named Marcus Julius Philippus Severus (Philip II), born in 238, a daughter called Julia Severa or Severina who is known from numismatic evidence but is never mentioned by the ancient Roman sources and a son named Quintus Philippus Severus, born in 247.
+Philip was married to Marcia Otacilia Severa, daughter of a Roman governor.
+They had a son, Philip II, born in 237 or 238.

 The rise to the purple of the Severans from nearby Emesa is noted as a motivational factor in Philip's own ascent, due to geographic and ethnic similarity between himself and the Emesan emperors.